dakotatokad/dakotatokad/README.md

 # 👋 Hi, I'm Dakota

-I'm a Systems Architect diving deeper into development and AI/ML.
+I'm a Systems Architect diving deeper into development and AI/ML as a hobby.
 I'm all about clean design, practical automation, and building tools that solve problems.

+---

+## Current Projects

+- [HellBot](https://github.com/dakotatokad/hellbot) 🔥 - Bring General Brasch into your Disord server.
 ---

 ## 🚧 Currently Learning